 - Cover and store leftovers in the refrigerator for up to 1 week.

-Make ahead tip: Freeze baked and cooled bread for up to 3 months.
+- Make Ahead Instructions: Freeze baked and cooled bread for up to 3 months.
 Thaw at room temperature or overnight in the refrigerator and warm in the oven to your liking.
 The dough can be prepared through step 3, then after it has risen, punch it down to release the air, cover it tightly, then place in the refrigerator for up to 2 days.
 Continue with step 5.
 To freeze the dough, prepare it through step 3.
 After it has risen, punch it down to release any air.
 Wrap in plastic wrap and place in a freezer-friendly container for up to 3 months.
 When ready to use, thaw the dough overnight in the refrigerator.
 Then let the dough sit at room temperature for about 30 minutes before continuing with step 5.
 (You may need to punch it down again if it has some air bubbles.)

-- I always use Red Star Platinum yeast, an instant yeast.
+- Yeast: I always use Red Star Platinum yeast, an instant yeast.
 If using active dry yeast, the rise times could be slightly longer.

-- I used Italian seasoning blend in the cream cheese mixture.
+- Italian Seasoning: I used Italian seasoning blend in the cream cheese mixture.
 You can use any dried or fresh herbs you like.
 Dried works a little better in the baked bread.
 Dried basil, parsley, oregano, etc.

-- To avoid having leftover dough scraps with the garlic herb mozzarella cream cheese mixture on them, you can spread the mixture individually onto each circle.
+- Leftover Dough: To avoid having leftover dough scraps with the garlic herb mozzarella cream cheese mixture on them, you can spread the mixture individually onto each circle.
 Make sure you load it onto each!
 Then just save the leftover scraps to make pizza, rolls, whatever.
 But I found it easier to spread the whole thing with the garlic herb mozzarella cream cheese mixture.
 See below for what I do with my extra dough scraps!

 Since we’re using a cookie cutter for shaping this pull apart bread, we’re going to have some dough scraps leftover.
 The dough scraps are topped with the herbed cream cheese mixture so WHY NOT shape into a ball, then roll it out to make pizza?
 Pizza on top of a tender and flaky homemade garlic herb cream cheese dough.
 This pizza might even be better than the everything bagel pull apart bread itself!!